 - Some specialty drinks and bottled water

-- Some premium experiences and merchandise
+- Some premium experiences, rentals, merchandise, and private destination upgrades

 This is an important part of Disney’s value story.
 The fare is often higher, but families should compare what is included before judging only by the starting price.